-Our core teaching facility is Highland Hospital, a 120 bed, county-owned facility, located in Oakland.It is one of three campuses of the Alameda Health System (formerly knowns as Alameda County Medical Center).
+Our core teaching facility is Highland Hospital, a 120 bed, county-owned facility, located in Oakland.It is one of five campuses of the Alameda Health System (formerly knowns as Alameda County Medical Center).
 It serves a patient population which is largely indigent, inner city and culturally diverse.
-AHS - Highland is the designated trauma center for northern Alameda County, and the only trauma center for the city of Oakland, seeing over 3500 trauma activations per year.
+AHS - Highland is the only level 1 trauma center for the East Bay, and the only trauma center for the city of Oakland, seeing over 3500 trauma activations per year.
 The Emergency Department has an annual census of over 90,000, with one quarter of the patients being evaluated in the contiguous FastTrack system.
 Approximately 21% of these patients are admitted to the hospital, 3.5% to critical care beds.
 The ED has 55 patient care beds and two X-ray units.
 A stat lab, CT, MRI and Ultrasound are available 24 hours a day.
 The ED possesses four dedicated ultrasound machines that are used extensively for patient care, housestaff teaching, and credentialing purposes.
-In addition to core ED rotations, residents rotate on the Internal Medicine, Orthopedics, OB/GYN, and Trauma services.
+In addition to core ED rotations, residents rotate on the Internal Medicine, Orthopedics, OB/GYN, Cardiology, and Trauma services.

 University of California at San Francisco